Hall School Museum and Heritage Centre

 NOTE: The Inventory can be downloaded from our Document Register

 The management of the Hall School Museum and Heritage Centre is under the rubric of the Village of Hall and District Progress Association.
 After closure of the Hall Primary School in 2006, the Association took on responsibility for the protection and development of the Museum.

 The Museum is under the direction of an Honorary Curator.
 The present Curator is Alastair Crombie who has been a resident in the village since 1976.
-He has been a long standing committee member of the Progress Association, and it's President on several occasions.
+Alastair has been a long standing committee member of the Progress Association and its President on several occasions.
 He was previously Executive Director of Adult Learning Australia and had a professional practice as a facilitator of change.